PistonDevelopers/current/README.md

 Current objects are put on a shadow stack for easy access by type.
 The type is used as an identifier to get the latest current object in scope.

-They are used as a better alternative in Rust to globals.
+This is used as a better alternative in Rust than mutable globals.

 There are two objects in this library: